What is Evolution? What is Love?2007 Oct 29

 See also The Probability of Life

 Evolutionary change, therefore, happens by radically different mechanisms at different parts of its timeline.
-The exact meaning of the word is different at those times.
-Evolution, therefore, looks like an umbrella word to me, not a grand unified theory at all.
-Like love it means different things in different contexts.
+The meaning of the word evolution is different for those different times.
+"Evolution", therefore, looks like an umbrella word to me, and not a unified or grand theory at all.
+Like love it means different (almost not related) things in different contexts.
 However, unlike love, only selected aspects of the umbrella of evolution is even observable (scientifically).

 What is Love?, What is Evolution?
 Well, that depends on what meaning you choose.